Lumics/EspressiShotTimer/README.md

 * 3D printed housing

 ## Some Hardware impressions
 This is the dock.
 It has a mini PCB with the two screw terminals and a connector for the ESP32.
 On the bottom side is a little hole to add a magnet so it better holds on my coffee machine.
-You can find the SWX and .stl file in the CAD folder of this project.
+You can find the .stl file in the CAD folder of this project.
 <img src="images/IMG_2560.jpg" width="800">

 This is the custom ESP32 with display from Lilygo in a housing with the dock (buttons have no function at the moment)